This guide shows how to use R2R to:

 • Unique document_id generation for each ingested file

-• User and group permissioning through user_id and group_ids
+• User and collection permissions through user_id and collection_ids

 • Document versioning for tracking changes over time